KrumpetPirate/AAXtoMP3/README.md

 * The default mode is **single**

 ### Validating AAX files
 * The **--validate** option will result in only a validation pass over the supplied aax file(s).
-No transcoding will occure.
-This is usefull when you wish to ensure you have a proper download of your personal Audible audio books.
+No transcoding will occur.
+This is useful when you wish to ensure you have a proper download of your personal Audible audio books.
 With this option all supplied books are validated.
 * If you do NOT supply the **--validate** option all audio books are still validated when they are processed.
 However if there is an invalid audio book in the supplied list of books the processing will stop at that point.
 * A third test is performed on the file where the entire file is inspected to see if it is valid.
 This is a lengthy process.
 However it will not break the script when an invalid file is found.
 * The 3 test current are: